 My name is Dennis Tilley.
 I had a late start in the investment field at the age of 33 after working for over a decade as a rocket scientist.
 Through a serendipitous encounter, I was hired by Paul and Jeff Merriman in 1999 to perform investment research at their RIA firm (now called Merriman, based in Seattle, WA).
-As of the end of 2014, Merriman manages over $1.5 billion for over 1,000 client households throughout the nation.
+As of July 2021, Merriman manages over $3.5 billion for over 3,000 client households throughout the nation.

 Finance-related articles written by me, or about the work we’ve done at Merriman, have been carried by many websites and periodicals, including Realclearmarkets.com, Etf.com, Advisorperspectives.com, Technical Analysis of Stocks and Commodities, and Formula Research.